 The Excuses of Moses

-excuse, God, making excuses, Moses, Mount Sinai,
+excuse, God, lack of excuses, looking in the mirror, making excuses, Moses, Mount Sinai,

 The path to success in any area of life is: set a goal, fight with all your strength and do not look at the difficulties.
 This requires sacrifice.
 Many, however, settle and end up conforming to a situation even though their lives are full of defeats and failures.
 There certainly isn’t a lack of excuses when it comes to justifying these constant negative results to themselves and others.